 COLLECTIONS WEEKLY EVERY TUESDAY

 REFUSE: The word "refuse" as used herein shall mean and include: all perishable waste, including vegetable and fruit waste; animal manure (securely bagged); household wastes (non-hazardous); and clothing.

-"Bulk refuse" shall include; old appliances; water heaters; furniture; mattresses; carpeting (cut in 4' lengths, rolled and tied no thicker than 2' in diameter); and dismantled swing sets (cut in 4' lengths and tied, with concrete bases removed).
+"Bulk refuse" (requires tag; see highlighted information below) shall include; old appliances; water heaters; furniture; mattresses; carpeting (cut in 4' lengths, rolled and tied no thicker than 2' in diameter); and dismantled swing sets (cut in 4' lengths and tied, with concrete bases removed).

 The word "refuse" shall not mean and shall not include: lumber; construction, building and remodeling materials; tires; automobile parts, stones; rocks or dirt; steel or iron; motor oil; pesticide containers; paint and paint-related items; automobile parts; tree stumps or other forms of yard waste; or dead animals.